tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 **Note**: the detected vulnerabilities are CVEs, or software vulnerabilities in libraries or OS version used in these containers.
 As of today, defender for containers does not scan for CIS, secrets in container images or similar best-practices.
 You can however use other tools such as Trivy in order to bring that capability to your pipeline.

+### Can I trigger an on-demand scan?

+No. As of today, the scans are happening on push, on pull, and recurrently on recently pulled images from your registry (weekly basis).
+You can expect this to evolve with the solution roadmap.
+There is however ability to leverage Defender for Containers in your CI/CD pipeline, using Trivy: https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-container-registries-cicd.

 ## What about runtime scanning?

 We deployed already the containers listed as vulnerable in the registry to our AKS cluster, did defender spot that?
 Yes!
 If we go back to our Defender portal, and go through recommendations, there is one specific to runtime container vulnerabilities (in red), next to the container registry ones (in yellow):